 Value engineering aims to look at the quality of the product and maximize function at a lower cost.
 A construction manager will work with the project team and examine the function of each item or element of a project and its associated costs.
-They will compare the cost/benefit ratio, suggest alternative design and construction methods, and the material to use to improve the project’s value.
+They will compare the cost/benefit ratio, suggest alternative design and construction methods, and the materials to use to improve the project’s value.

 Value engineering can be applied to any stage of the project.
 The value engineering methodology provides the owner with the most cost-effective solutions to their building needs.

 Value Engineering Methodology

 Repeat these steps if necessary.

 Planning – The optimal time to start value engineering is during the design development and schematic design phases.
 When a project uses the design/build approach, the owner, design, and construction team can analyze a service, system, or product to determine the best way to manage the essential functions while reducing costs.
 This would have the most significant impact on cost control, and minimal expense is involved in making design changes.

 Design – Traditional project approach (i.e., design-bid-build) incorporates value engineering during the design phase.
 The owner works with the design team to develop construction documents, which contractors use to prepare bids.

 When the bids come back too high, the design team returns to the drawing board and starts looking for alternatives to reduce the costs.